-- Staff are advised to manage their personal security settings to ensure that their information is only available to people they choose to share information with. - Staff should not accept service users, children and parents as friends due to it being a breach of expected professional conduct. - In the event that staff name the organisation or workplace in any social media they do so in a way that is not detrimental to the organisation or its service users. - Staff observe confidentiality and refrain from discussing any issues relating to work - Staff should not share information they would not want children, parents or colleagues to view. - Staff should report any concerns or breaches to the designated person in their setting. - Staff avoid personal communication, including on social networking sites, with the children and parents with whom they act in a professional capacity.
+- Staff are advised to manage their personal security settings to ensure that their information is only available to people they choose to share information with. - Staff should not accept service users, children and parents as friends due to it being a breach of expected professional conduct. - Ensure the organisation is not negatively affected by their actions and do not name the setting.
+In the event that staff name the organisation or workplace in any social media they do so in a way that is not detrimental to the organisation or its service users. - Staff are aware that images, such as those on Snapshot may still be accessed by others and a permanent record of them made, for example, by taking a screen shot of the image with a mobile phone. - Staff observe confidentiality and refrain from discussing any issues relating to work. - Staff should not share information they would not want children, parents, or colleagues to view. - Staff should report any concerns or breaches to the designated person in their setting. - Staff avoid personal communication, including on social networking sites, with the children and parents with whom they act in a professional capacity.
 If an early years educator and family are friendly prior to the child coming into the setting, this information is shared with the manager prior to a child attending and a risk assessment and agreement in relation to boundaries is agreed.